automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Datousaurus.md

 # Datousaurus
-## Description: A medium-sized sauropod from middle Jurassic Asia.
+## A medium-sized sauropod from middle Jurassic Asia.